FACTBOX-Key dates on Trump's overlapping legal and political calendars | Politics

 The final presidential primaries are scheduled to take place in five states.
 Some states have not yet set their primary or caucus dates.
 JULY 15-18, 2024

-Republican National Convention, where the party formally chooses its candidate.
+Republican National Convention in Milwaukee, where the party formally chooses its candidate.
 NOV.
 5, 2024

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)